freenas/freenas-docs/userguide/snippets/ui_login.rst

 ----------------------

 #ifdef truenas
-The IP address requested during configuration is shown on the Configuration Form.
+The IP address of the %brand% graphical |web-ui| is provided on the
+%brand% sales order or configuration sheet.
+Please :ref:`contact iX Support <Contacting iXsystems>` if the %brand% |web-ui|
+IP address has not been provided with these documents or cannot be identified from the %brand% system console.
 #endif truenas

-On a computer in the same netblock as the %brand% system, enter the IP address in a web browser to connect to the |web-ui|.
+On a computer that can access the same network as the %brand% system, enter the IP address in a web browser to connect to the |web-ui|.
 The password for the root user is requested.

 .. _login_fig: